FeatureBaseDB/java-pilosa/README.md

 Index myindex = schema.index("myindex");

 // Create a Frame object
-Frame myframe = myindex.frame("myframe");
+Frame myframe = myindex.field("myframe");

-// make sure the index and frame exists on the server client.syncSchema(schema);
+// make sure the index and field exists on the server client.syncSchema(schema);

 // Send a SetBit query.
 PilosaException is thrown if execution of the query fails.